bsiever/pxt-sen55/README.md

 Get the count of particles of size 0.3µm up to the given size per volume (#/cm³).

 Measurements must be started via `sen55.startMeasurements(Sen55SensorMode.WithParticleMass)` prior to use.
+Returns `NaN` on error.

 # VOC Index